|

 clubs insurance to be invalid.
 The ARC insurance policy states

-“This Policy shall be voidable in the event of misrepresentation,
+“This Policy shall be voidable in the event of

-misdescription or non-disclosure in any material particular.”
+misrepresentation, misdescription or non-disclosure in any

-Q. If a
+Q. If a club joins

-who are UKA licensed coaches or officials?
+UKA licensed coaches or officials?

 A.